 - 1. Dedicated access to a computer WITH Wifi to complete assignments in Blackboard, attend Zoom sessions, and create, revise, and submit papers. - 2.
 A place where you can listen and participate in Zoom meetings/sessions - 3.
 3-ring binder with loose paper - 4.
 Highlighters, pens, pencils - 5.
 Jump/flash drive to save papers - 6.
-Word processing software (MS Word, Google Docs).
-NO Pages (for Macbook users) documents will be accepted.
-MacBook users: you will need to save your Pages documents a Word or PDF documents before submitting any homework, drafts, or essays.
-A grade of 0 will be awarded for any assignment submitted in an unreadable format.
+Word processing software (Word, Google Docs).
+NO Pages for Macbook users.
+I cannot accept Pages documents.
+MacBook users: you will need to save your Pages documents a Word or PDF documents before submitting any homework or reflections.